malramsay64/phd-thesis/04_Machine_Learning/supervised_learning.md

 the K-Nearest Neighbours (KNN), which uses labels of the configurations closest in feature space to label an unknown configuration.
-This algorithms gives a balanced accuracy of 97.0%, where the balanced accuracy accounts for the slight imbalance in the dataset.
 The configurations used for training contain the same number of liquid and crystal configurations, however there are three different crystals and only a single liquid.
 This means that there are three times as many liquid configurations as any crystal and guessing every configuration is liquid would have an accuracy of 50% rather than 25% for a balanced dataset.
-The balanced accuracy score finds the accuracy for each class and combines those percentages.
-Handling imbalanced data is a large problem within machine learning [@He2009;@Brabec2020;@Vandewiele2020] however a balanced accuracy score is an appropriate mitigation tool for this small imbalance.
+Handling imbalanced data is a large problem within the field of machine learning [@He2009] with a range of tools for removing the effect of the imbalance.
+The medical field is notably sensitive to data imbalance, where datasets contain hundreds or thousands more healthy samples than diseased.
+Incorrectly handling this data imbalance can make a machine learning algorithm appear far better than it performs in practice. [@Brabec2020;@Vandewiele2020] For the problem of classification within this thesis, the data imbalance is small, and so the balanced accuracy (@sec:measuring_success) is an appropriate tool to mitigate the imbalance.
-The balanced accuracy is scored for data previously unseen during the training and optimisation of the model, known as a holdout dataset [@Kohavi1995]
+The KNN algorithm gives a balanced accuracy of 97.0%, scored based on a holdout dataset [@Kohavi1995], which is data not seen during the training and optimisation of the model.
 The use of a holdout dataset
 is the standard method of publishing results from machine learning algorithms.
-Scoring an algorithm using previously unseen data is important as algorithms are able to memorise the data given to them resulting in fantastic performance on the presented dataset and much poorer performance on unseen data.
+Scoring an algorithm using previously unseen data is important since algorithms can memorise data given to them resulting in unbelievable performance on the presented dataset and much poorer performance on unseen data.

 With an accuracy of 97% for the KNN algorithm,